Upgrading Usage Meter

 -

 In the Files tab, click Upload files.
-The ISO file will start uploading.
+The ISO file starts uploading.

 You might receive an error about the host certificates.
 To resolve it, open the specified URL that is shown in the error in another web browser tab and accept the certificate.
-If it doesn’t load, ensure that the host is in your current desktop DNS and retry the URL.
+If it doesn’t load, verify that the host is in your current desktop DNS and then access the URL again.

 -